AnmoldeepSingh-Sandhu/React.js-Project/README.md

 o	Utilized Node.js and React.js for seamless backend and frontend functionality.

 o	Employed MongoDB for efficient data storage and retrieval.

-o	Successfully deployed the application on Heroku for easy accessibility.